 Needless to say, you have some self-compassion.
 What about the compassion of the two professionals?
 Suppose you make a preliminary visit to each one to discuss what they do before you decide on a treatment.
 Suppose you ask them about the research evidence regarding the likelihood that their treatment will help you or harm you.
-Suppose one pooh-poohs the need for research studies and instead says he is too busy to pay attention to such studies-too busy providing a treatment that he has been trained in and that he believes in.
-Suppose the other responds in a manner showing that she has taken the time to keep up on all the latest studies.
-I suspect that because the latter professional took the time and effort to be evidence based you would perceive her to be more compassionate.
+Suppose one pooh-poohs the need for research studies and instead says he is too busy to pay attention to such studies-too busy providing a treatment that he has been trained in, has always done, and that he believes in.
+Suppose the other responds in a manner showing that she has taken the time to keep up on all the latest studies and explains clearly to you the likely benefits of the approaches she uses versus other treatment options that you might pursue.
+I suspect that because the latter professional took the time and effort to be evidence based, and transparent about the reasons why she delivers the intervention that she does, you would perceive her to be more compassionate.
+You might therefore be more predisposed to choose her (especially if the background music in the chiropractor's waiting area was Barry Manilow).